Kochurovskyi/Deep_Neural_Network_Projects/YOLOv5 (custom object detection)/readme.md

 ### Image Prediction and result output

 Now I will take my trained model and make inference on test images.
 For inference we invoke those weights along with a conf specifying model confidence (higher confidence required makes less predictions), and a inference source. source can accept a directory of images, individual images, video files, and also a device's webcam port.
 For source, I have moved all test images to the folder **./wheat_ds_val/images**
-Than, run in my Notebook script with the wollowing opptions:
+Than, run in my Notebook script with the following options:

 detect.py - script, going to be run
 - --weights (**./runs/train/exp18_yolov5s_results/weights/best.pt model weigth after training**)